duccltd/clickhouse-migrate/README.md

 ## Currently known to be unsupported

 - Will always create a new configuration and wont check if there is one present
-- Running migrations can collide, needs to lock a table
 - Needs a way to revert a migration, no down functionality